chanduafrica/nesthub/README.md

-# SG-Nest: Your Gateway to Africa’s Digital Economy
+# Nest Hub: Your Gateway to Africa’s Digital Economy

-This is a Next.js application built with Firebase Studio, designed to power the SG-Nest ecosystem.
+This is a Next.js application built with Firebase Studio, designed to power the Nest Hub ecosystem.
 It includes multiple modules like NestMall, NestHomes, NestTravel, and a powerful AI-driven search functionality.

 ## Table of Contents